The64thGamer/cheeseepedia/content/a9gvn51s0chctbyb/content.md

 ### APS Files

-The show was a part of the {{< wiki-link "1990-1992 APS Floppy Cases" >}}, being split across two tapes.
-Other unrelated files are amongst the disks, such as the Road Stage random movements, {{< wiki-link "Birthday Star '92" >}} live for C&amp;R and Road Stages, and the TV intro segment for both Cyberamics and 3-Stage.
+The show was a part of the [1990-1992 APS Floppy Cases], being split across two tapes.
+Other unrelated files are amongst the disks, such as the Road Stage random movements, [Birthday Star '92] live for C&amp;R and Road Stages, and the TV intro segment for both Cyberamics and 3-Stage.

 #### Floppy Disk Label